fatemehsrz/JAME/README.md

-### Fatemeh Salehi Rizi, and Michael Granitzer.
+Fatemeh Salehi Rizi and Michael Granitzer.
 "Multi-task Network Embedding with Adaptive Loss Weighting."
 In 2020 IEEE/ACM International Conference on Advances in Social Networks Analysis and Mining (ASONAM), IEEE, 2020.

 # How to run
  - To generate embeddings run main.py